Climate Jargon

 Iron fertilization: Adding iron to the ocean to increase plant growth and capture carbon dioxide

-Jet stream: Fast, narrow air currents 10 kilometers or 33,000 feet up
+Jet stream: Fast, narrow air currents about 33,000 feet up

 Kilowatt-hour (kWh): 1,000 Watt-hours of electric energy